-- Made while wholesome ingredients, these blackberry donuts are completely gluten free, dairy free, nut free, and can be made refined sugar free.
-They contain far less sugar than your average donut, but you won't miss it one bit!
+- Allergy friendly: made with wholesome ingredients, these blackberry donuts are completely gluten free, dairy free, nut free, and can be made refined sugar free.

-- This blackberry donut recipe uses real blackberries for all that fresh blackberry flavor, no fake flavorings here!
+- Real blackberries: this blackberry donut recipe uses real blackberries for all that fresh blackberry flavor in both the filling and glaze, no fake flavorings or colors here!

 Gluten Free Blackberry Donut Ingredients